douglasbrown11/Jarvis/README.md

 # Jarvis Clap Console

-This is a Windows-first prototype for the flow you described:

 1. Double clap.
-2. Open ChatGPT and Claude.
+2. Open ChatGPT, Claude, and Terminal .
 3. Play "Should I Stay or Should I Go" automatically inside the Jarvis page.
 4. Speak a time-of-day greeting.
 5. Keep listening so you can talk back to Jarvis.